Arlosa999/nook/README.md

 ## <a name="author"></a>About The Author
 I am an inspired entrepreneur and am learning code to find my company one day.
-Here is my first attempt to build a game to practice front-end development.
+Here is my first attempt to build a full-stack application to practice application development.
 I look for creative solutions to real-world problems and think of technical ways to address them.
 While no application is ever perfect, I find joy in the process and all my final products!